asifhaider/LLM-Finetuning-Prompting-Project/README.md

 - **Preprocessing details**
     - Call graph was generated using [tree-sitter](https://tree-sitter.github.io/tree-sitter/), a popular open-source parser generator tool.
 Code summary was generated using SOTA code summarization model **CodeT5**.
-These two steps are not shown here in details.
+These two pre-processing steps are not shown here in details.

 ### Step 2: Few-shot Prompting

 Now, we prompt the GPT-3.5 Turbo Instruct model to generate review comment and refined code based on our input format shown above (after modification).
 We experiment with 3 and 5 shot prompting with different values of model temperature to control the diversity and reproducibility.

-Check the python [script]((/Prompting/prompt_experiment_script.py)) used to prompt for all task and setting combinations..
-A bash [script](/Prompting/run_experiment.sh) was used to automate the task.
+Check the python [script]((/Prompting/prompt_experiment_script.py)) used to prompt for all task and setting combinations.
+A bash [script](/Prompting/run_experiment.sh) was used to automate the experiments.

 ### Step 3: Evaluation and Metrics